Planning Commission – GK Notes

 First executiveJawaharlal Nehru

-PurposeFormulate Five-Year Plans of India
+PurposeFormulate Five-Year Plans for India

 Websitehttps://niti.gov.in/

-Overview of planning commission
+Overview of Planning Commission

 # Planning Commission – Important Points